 Discrimination: Even an unconscious bias against any specific sex, gender, race, caste, etc. will cost you a lot of good candidates.

 Unrealistic Requirements: Identify what’s required and what can be learned during the job.
 Job specifications should only have minimum requirements that are needed for the job.
 You can further select the perfect candidate based on the other stages.

-Negativity: The goal of a job description to get as many job applications as possible.
+Negativity: The goal of a job description is to get as many job applications as possible.
 Try to be as positive as you can.
 Don’t sound rude or negative.
-Instead of framing the sentence like this – “don’t apply if you don’t have at least 4 years of experience”, frame your sentences in this manner – “This is a senior level job.
+Instead of framing the sentence like this – “don’t apply if you don’t have at least 4 years of experience”, frame your sentences in this manner – “This is a senior-level job.
 Preference will be given to candidates having more than 4 years of experience.”